 Space Inventory Procedures

 The Stanford space inventory system is called "iSpace", which is a perpetual data system that can be updated on a constant basis.
-The Space Inventory Manua provides procedures for the Stanford University Space Inventory and Certification process.
+The Space Inventory Manual provides procedures for the Stanford University Space Inventory and Certification process.
+The Electronic PI Lab Use Survey (ePLUS) system allows faculty to submit their space usage information for space administrators and CMA to conduct cost management analysis.